Aplopio/fluentmock/docs/MIGRATION.md

 ## thenReturn -> then_return

-Fluentmock uses the underscore convetion for method names.
+Fluentmock uses the underscore convention for method names.

 ## thenRaise -> then_raise

-Fluentmock uses the underscore convetion for method names.
+Fluentmock uses the underscore convention for method names.